esl/mongooseim-docker/README.md

 Tadaa!
 There you have a brand new shiny cluster running.

-Note that the first container is started with `-h mongooseim-1` and `--name mongooseim-1` parameters, few things are important here:
+Note that the first container is started with `-h mongooseim-1` and `--name mongooseim-1` parameters - a few things are important here:

-1) Both parameters must be set to one and the same value.
-The second and all the subsequent containers has the same requirement.
+1. Both parameters must be set to the same value.
+The second and all the subsequent containers have the same requirement.

-  * `-h` option sets `HOSTNAME` environment variable for the container. [start.sh](https://github.com/esl/mongooseim-docker/blob/66666b9/member/start.sh#L11) script uses it to generate the erlang node name.
+    * `-h` option sets `HOSTNAME` environment variable for the container.
+The [start.sh](https://github.com/esl/mongooseim-docker/blob/66666b9/member/start.sh#L11) script uses it to generate the Erlang node name.
     * `--name` is required to provide automatic DNS resolution between the containers.
-See [this](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) page for more details
+See [Docker network documentation](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) page for more details.

-2) Format of the host name:
+1. Format of the host name:

-  * Host name of the first container must be in the next format `some_name-1`.
-That allows [start.sh](https://github.com/esl/mongooseim-docker/blob/66666b9/member/start.sh#L50) to identify the primary node of the cluster
+    * Host name of the first container must be in the `some_name-1` format.
+That allows [start.sh](https://github.com/esl/mongooseim-docker/blob/66666b9/member/start.sh#L50) to identify the primary node of the cluster.
-  * All the subsequent containers must have host name in the next format `some_name-N`, where `N`>1
+    * All the subsequent containers must follow the `some_name-N` host name format, where `N` > 1.

-3) Clastering is done automatically by [start.sh](https://github.com/esl/mongooseim-docker/blob/66666b9/member/start.sh#L50) script.
-If you want to modify that logic please check the latest MongooseIM [documentation](https://mongooseim.readthedocs.io/en/latest/operation-and-maintenance/Cluster-configuration-and-node-management/)
+1. Clustering is done automatically by the [start.sh](https://github.com/esl/mongooseim-docker/blob/66666b9/member/start.sh#L50) script.
+If you want to modify that logic please check [the latest MongooseIM documentation](https://mongooseim.readthedocs.io/en/latest/operation-and-maintenance/Cluster-configuration-and-node-management/).

 ### Adding backends